-The new English National Curriculum for Design and Technology sets out the minimum requirement for the subject.
-It is expected that schools will use this as a starting point and develop their own school curriculum to specifically meet the needs of their own pupils.
+The English National Curriculum for Design and Technology sets out the minimum requirement for the subject.
+Most schools use this as a starting point and develop their own school curriculum to specifically meet the needs of their own pupils.

 Schools are encouraged to develop their own individual ethos and vision for the subject.
 To see it as a dynamic, ongoing process involving pupils, teachers, parents, employers and representatives of industry.
 In this way, a curriculum can be developed that reflects the particular locality, environment, employment opportunities, and any particular focus individual schools may have.

-Supporting teachers in implementing the new D&T programmes of study
+Supporting teachers in implementing the Design and Technology programmes of study

-The D&T Association supports teachers in implementing the new D&T programmes of study by providing training, advice, information, and guidance.
-We are producing a number of introductory resources and are running a series of twilight branch training sessions around the country that:
+The Design and Technology Association supports teachers in implementing the D&T programmes of study by providing training, advice, information, and guidance.
+We have a number of supporting resources and a series of twilight branch training sessions around the country that:

-- Outline the new D&T programmes of study
+- Outline the Design and Technology programmes of study

 - Explain the implications for teaching practice

-Following feedback from members about areas needing explanation, we are developing fresh resources and training materials to help implement the new programme of study.
+Following feedback from members about areas needing explanation, we have developed fresh resources and training materials to help implement the programme of study.

 Primary school and secondary departmental membership

-Members may be interested in gaining support for their teachers by converting individual memberships to secondary departmental or primary school membership or indeed joining your school as a new primary or departmental member giving your access to all member benefits, discounted rates on events and teaching resources.
+Members may choose to gain support for their teachers by converting individual memberships to secondary departmental or primary school membership or indeed joining your school as a new primary or departmental member giving your access to all member benefits, discounted rates on events and teaching resources.
 As a member you will receive our member magazines and email and video newsletters.
-Importantly as a member you will gain preferential and more indepth support and advise form our expert team should you need it.
+Importantly as a member you will gain preferential and more in-depth support and advice from our expert team should you need it.

-An extensive bank of Design and Technology Key Resources has been developed to help teachers who are looking to move their schemes of work from craft-based focused projects, where the craft outcome is the critical factor, towards planning D&T learning units that focus on students’ learning in D&T.
+An extensive bank of Design and Technology Key Resources has been developed to help teachers who are looking to move their schemes of work from craft-based focused projects, towards planning units that focus on students’ learning in Design and Technology.

 The Teacher Guide and associated tools are available for free download.
-The resource comprises a Key Stage 3 plan for D&T learning, planning and auditing tools, and guidance on using the D&T Association Progression Framework and associated D&T Key Resources bank of resources.
+The resource comprises a Key Stage 3 plan for Design and Technology learning, planning and auditing tools, and guidance on using the Progression Framework and associated Key Resources bank of resources.